Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

-This explanation does not say that a 600mm lens is always a better choice, but it is definitely the correct answer for many sports events.
+This explanation does not say that a 600mm lens is always a better choice, but it is the correct answer for many sports events.
 There are longer focal length lenses available (such as Canon's EF 800mm f/5.6L), and these lenses provide even more significant areas of optimal coverage.
 However, these longer lenses do not offer the big f/4 aperture advantage, and the narrow 800mm angle of view challenges fast-moving subject framing and may be too narrow for the subject.

-Here is a full-frame example of the 300-600mm focal length range captured by a zoom lens (the 600mm sample shown here might be slightly wider angle than true 600mm):
+Here is a full-frame example of the 300-600mm focal length range captured by a zoom lens (the 600mm sample shown here might be a slightly wider angle than true a 600mm view):

 Want to add some color to your portfolio?
-Just direct this lens at an even modestly colorful sky just after sunset or before sunrise (never look at the sun through a long telephoto lens unless an adequate solar filter is being used).
+Just direct this lens at an even modestly colorful sky just after sunset or before sunrise (never look at the sun through a long telephoto lens unless an adequate solar filter is properly installed).

 The Canon RF 600 F4 L IS lens has the longest focal length available in a lens with an f/4 max aperture.
 While f/4 is not an especially wide aperture rating for lenses in general, aperture is measured as a ratio of lens opening to focal length.
-At 600mm, an f/4 aperture is massive, and this huge opening is the primary reason for the large size, heavy weight (relative to most lenses), and high cost of this lens, but it is also the key to its awesomeness.
+At 600mm, an f/4 aperture is massive, and this huge opening is the primary reason for the large size, heavy weight (relative to most lenses), and high cost of this lens.
+That aperture is also the key to this lens's awesomeness.

 There are other 600mm lenses available, and some of those have a zoom focal length range advantage.
 However, none of the zoom lens options have an aperture wider than f/5.6.
 That one stop (or more) difference is huge, enough to make the difference between getting a great shot with a strong background blur and getting a blurry or noisy image with more background in focus.